Anujangalapalli/Predicting-Diamond-Price/README.md

 # Predicting-Diamond-Prices
 This is the project for "Predicting Diamond Prices" based on their characteristics.
+Written in python and flask and used LinearRegression model to predict the price of diamond.

 * The dataset contains the following columns:
    * Carat : Weight of the diamond (0.2 - 5.01)